VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-for-all.md

 * Exclude terrestrial gods.

 # No keyword
-* Code Diary comment inside block comments
-  /**Same line Code Diary block comment B
-  Different line Code Diary line comment A
-  Different line Code Diary line comment B
-  Different line Code Diary line comment C data /**A tricky Code Diary
+* Example of a comment without keyword

 # Main
 * This document is generated as an example output

 # Def
 * The answer to life the universe and everything = 42

+# Test
+* Code Diary comment inside block comments
+* Same line Code Diary block comment A
+* Same line Code Diary block comment B
+* Same line Code Diary block comment C
+* Different line Code Diary line comment A
+* Different line Code Diary line comment B
+* Different line Code Diary line comment C
+* A tricky Code Diary
+  comment
+* Longer, multiple line comment test
+  This is an example of a multiple-line two star SAS comment which will be copied in as a single consecutive comment, it is terminated only by the semicolon

 # Statistics
 * Use the fanciest order of tests